Ray McGovern

 Raymond McGovern (born August 25, 1939) is an American political activist and former Central Intelligence Agency (CIA) officer.
 McGovern was a CIA analyst from 1963 to 1990, and in the 1980s chaired National Intelligence Estimates and participated in preparing the President's Daily Brief.
 He received the Intelligence Commendation Medal at his retirement, returning it in 2006 to protest the CIA's involvement in torture.
-McGovern's post-retirement work includes commenting for RT and Sputnik News, which are funded and controlled by the Russian government, and other outlets on intelligence and foreign policy issues.
+McGovern's post-retirement work includes commenting on various YouTube podcasts and writing for various publications.
 In 2003 he co-founded Veteran Intelligence Professionals for Sanity (VIPS).

 Personal life

 Ray McGovern was born and grew up in the Bronx, New York City.
-McGovern earned a BA from Fordham University, and received a scholarship to earn a MA with honours in Russian Language, Literature and History. and in the early 1960s served as a U.S. Army infantry/intelligence officer and in the analysis division on Soviet foreign policy, especially with respect to China and Indochina.
+McGovern earned a BA from Fordham University, and received a scholarship to earn an MA with honours in Russian Language, Literature and History.
+In the early 1960s, he served as a U.S. Army infantry/intelligence officer and in the analysis division on Soviet foreign policy, especially with respect to China and Indochina.

 McGovern is married to Rita Kennedy; the couple have five children and eight grandchildren.